Hasanboevs1/DapperMySql/README.md

 ## Acknowledgements

 Special thanks to the Dapper and MySQL communities for their continuous support and contributions to the ecosystem.

+## Author

+This project is maintained by [Hasanboevs].
+You can find more about me and my other projects on my [personal website](https://hasanboevs.netlify.app).

 ---